onbx9657/DumbBudget/API.md

   - The original transaction will be saved with date 2/3/2025 (first Monday)
   - Recurring instances will be generated for 2/17/2025, 3/3/2025, etc.

+For monthly recurring transactions on a specific day:
+- The original transaction's date will be adjusted to the first occurrence of the specified day
+- For example, if you create a transaction on 2/5/2025 that recurs every 15th of the month:
+  - The original transaction will be saved with date 2/15/2025 (first occurrence)
+  - Recurring instances will be generated for 3/15/2025, 4/15/2025, etc.

 The API handles these recurring patterns:
 - Daily: "every N day"
 - Weekly: "every N week on {weekday}"
 - Monthly: "every N month"
 - Yearly: "every N year"
+- Monthly day: "every Nth of the month"

 Where:
 - N is a positive integer